 New Jersey Roads - Paulinskill Viaduct

-My first views of the viaduct are from the north side, panning left to right from just off Station Road.
+My first view of the viaduct is from the south side along Station Road.

 Getting closer to the century-old bridge.